 And that’s what good teamwork is all about.

 But effective teamwork doesn’t just happen by accident.
-Leaders intentionally foster high-functioning teams who can support each other through thick and thin.
+Leaders intentionally foster high-functioning teams that can support each other through thick and thin.
 They communicate regularly, understand the team’s goals, and know how to best contribute as a team player.
-So, how can you improve teamwork among your colleagues and team members?
-These tips will help get you there.

 - Team trivia